aneesh-aparajit/fedGPT/README.md

 # fedGPT

-An implementation of training nanoGPT through Federated Learning and implementing Differential Privacy
+sksksskskss An implementation of training nanoGPT through Federated Learning and implementing Differential Privacy